-Feelings of uncertainty in identifying who to talk to can make the idea of inforation interviewing intimidating at first.
-Thoughts like "I don't know anyone in my desired field" or "I don't want to bother anyone by asking for an information interview" are normal, but rest assured that information interviewing is a common activity in the world of work and most professionals are familiar with the practice.
-When identifying individuals to perform information interviews with, look for those who:
+Feelings of uncertainty in identifying who to talk to can make the idea of information interviewing intimidating at first.
+Thoughts like "I don't know anyone in my desired field" or "I don't want to bother anyone by asking for an information interview" are normal, but rest assured that both job shadowing and information interviewing are common activities in the world of work and most professionals are familiar with these practices.
+When identifying individuals to shadow or perform information interviews with, look for those who: